agavitalis/paylite-payment-service/README.md

 The access the app while running via docker use the URL: http://0.0.0.0:8070

-## Pushing to dockerhub and basic debugging
+## Pushing to dockerhub and basic docker debugging
 Build the application docker image using the command if you have not done so:

 ```bash